ni/measurement-plugin-labview/CONTRIBUTING.md

 ## Measurement Service Examples

-This repo contains example measurement routines developed using the "Measurement Service template".
-This is dependent on 1, 2.1, 2.2 from above dependency list and the built library of "Discovery Client".
+This repo contains example measurement services developed using the "Measurement Service Template".
+They are dependent on the `ni_measurementlink_service` package being installed.

-For additional details on examples please refer the [example measurements documentation](source/Example%20Measurements/README.md)
+For additional details on examples please refer to the [example measurements documentation](source/Example%20Measurements/README.md)

 ## Developer Certificate of Origin (DCO)